Technique for Surface Background Rejection in Liquid Argon Dark Matter Detectors using Layered Wavelength-Shifting and Scintillating Thin Films: Details of the simulation

-To define a region of interest, low-energy nuclear recoils with 60~keV kinetic energy were simulated in the liquid argon.
-Figure~\ref{scint_nr} shows the distribution of F$_{prompt}$ versus the total number of detected photons (PE) and the equivalent observed recoil energy (keV$_{nr}$).
-The box in Fig.~\ref{scint_nr} corresponds to a typical dark matter search window which accepts 99\% of the low-energy recoils.
+When referring to energies of nuclear recoils, units of either keV$_{ee}$ (``electron equivalent'') or keV$_{nr}$ are used, with the latter being the full energy of the recoil, and [keV$_{nr}$]=$L_{eff}\cdot$[keV$_{ee}$].
+To define a region of interest, low-energy nuclear recoils with 60~keV kinetic energy (KE) were simulated in the liquid argon.
+Figure~\ref{scint_nr} shows the distribution of F$_{prompt}$ versus the total number of detected photons (photoelectrons, PE) and the equivalent observed recoil energy (keV$_{nr}$).
+The box in Fig.~\ref{scint_nr} corresponds to a dark matter search window, typical for a liquid-argon-based detector, which accepts 99\% of the low-energy nuclear recoils.

 Figure~\ref{scint_tpb_surf} shows the simulation result for $^{210}$Po decays generated at the surface of the TPB layer, expected for the case when progeny of $^{222}$Rn are released in the argon and then adsorb to the surface layer.
 The left panel shows the case without any scintillator (region C simulated as acrylic), where a significant fraction of the events are found to populate the low-energy recoil region.
 The right panel shows the simulation result including region C, with a time constant of 500~$\mu$s.
 With the scintillator layer in place, all regions in which $\alpha$-particles can deposit energy are active, and so in all cases the observed energy is significantly above the low-energy region of interest.
 Without the scintillating layer, events from this region are particularly problematic, since roughness of the TPB surface, expected for thermally-deposited thin films~\cite{tpb_deposition_paper} leads to a difficult-to-model sharing of energy deposition between liquid argon and TPB~\cite{deap1_radon_paper}, both with different scintillation time constants.
 With the scintillating layer in place, events are effectively discriminated against, primarily by ensuring that the observed energy is above the region of interest.
 Similarly, events generated throughout the TPB layer (region B) will always deposit all of their energy in an active region and can be discriminated based on their observed energy, as seen in Fig.~\ref{scint_tpb}.